 Other politicians can’t easily knock down his claims given their own proclivity for making exaggerated promises and claims about what they will accomplish as president.
 Mr. Trump is in a sense calling their bluff.

 It’s not their boasts, it’s the fact that they are all backed by the corporations, except for Bernie Sanders and, to a lesser extent, Ted Cruz.
 Can you believe anything Hillary says?
-I find it hard to believe that the socialist platform she’s espousing now will have anything to do with what she would deliver to Goldman Sacks and her other donors were she elected.
+I find it hard to believe that the socialist platform she espoused during her campaign had anything to do with what she would have delivered to Goldman Sacks and her other donors were she elected.